-Trump reveals new coronavirus guidelines for 'Opening Up America Again'
+Trump unveils coronavirus guidelines for rolling back social distancing in phases: ‘Next front in our war’

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-President Trump announced on Thursday the White House’s plan for rolling back social distancing measures and reopening the country’s economy in several phases depending on location amid the coronavirus pandemic.
+President Trump announced on Thursday the White House’s plan for eventually rolling back social distancing measures and reopening the country’s economy in several phases -- depending on location -- amid the coronavirus pandemic.

 The plan calls for three phases to reopening the country, based on the severity of the coronavirus outbreak in each individual state or region.